imhelle/yii-disqus-comments/README.md

 ```
 php yiic.php migrate --migrationPath=application.vendor.imhelle.yii-disqus-comments.migrations
 ```
-Extension provides to use cache for widget.
+Extension provides the cache usage for widget.
 You can set your Id of cache component you use.
 ```php
 'components' => array(